 Animated GIF in Email: Rejuvenate Your Marketing Strategy

-If an image is equivalent to thousand words, than a GIF is equal to million words.
+If an image is equivalent to thousand words, then a GIF is equal to million words.
 Email marketers have been consistently implementing the best possible ways to arouse more interest in subscribers towards their brand.
 In fact, the spark that cannot be created by a static image; can be created by a single GIF in your email – leading to its popularity.

-Another thing that has added to its acceptance amongst the marketing fraternity is poor video support across various email clients – making GIF one of the most trusted way to instill life into an image.
+Another thing that has added to its acceptance among the marketing fraternity is poor video support across various email clients – making GIF one of the most trusted way to instill life into an image.
 Now the question is Why GIF?
 Let’s check it out:

 Why Embed GIF in Email?

-Animated GIFs in email not only add life to the images, but also helps in drawing user’s attention, and in making your email STAND OUT from the rest.
-A study by Marketing Sherpa have shown that campaign results get considerably improvised by the usage of Animated GIFs in emails, besides leading to more subscriber engagement.
+Animated GIFs in email not only add life to the images, but also help in drawing user’s attention, and in making your email STAND OUT from the rest.
+A study by Marketing Sherpa has shown that campaign results get considerably improvised by the usage of Animated GIFs in emails, besides leading to more subscriber engagement.
 For instance, technology giant Dell saw a 109% increase in conversions using email GIF!

 Static email designs can’t deliver the effective results that can be achieved by the means of animated GIF.
 And, that’s why GIFs have witnessed 20% of increase in open-rates than static images.
-There are many email campaigns that have and showcase the products in best possible manner.
-Well, that have even resulted into success.
+There are many email campaigns that have GIFs and showcase the products in best possible manner.
+Well, that has even resulted into success.